konflux-ci/konflux-ci/README.md

 [GitHub Application Secrets](./docs/github-secrets.md) **on all 3 namespaces** and installing your newly-created GitHub app on your repository, as explained above.

-The latter is achieved by:
+To achieve the latter follow the steps below:
-1. Configuring a push secret that will allow the build pipeline to push images to Quay.io for namespace `user-ns2`.
+1. :gear: Configure a push secret that will allow the build pipeline to push images to Quay.io for namespace `user-ns2`.
 For that, follow the [procedure for configuring the push secret](./docs/quay.md#configuring-a-push-secret-for-the-build-pipeline).
-2. Creating an organization and an application in Quay.io that will allow Konflux to create repositories for your applications.
+2. :gear: Create an organization and an application in Quay.io that will allow Konflux to create repositories for your applications.
 To do that, [Follow the procedure](./docs/quay.md#automatically-provision-quay-repositories-for-container-images) to configure a Quay.io application and deploy `image-controller`.

 #### Create Application and Component via the Konflux UI

-Follow these steps to onboard your application:
+:gear: Follow these steps to onboard your application:

 1. Login to [Konflux](https://localhost:9443) as `user2` (password: `password`).
 2. Click `Create application`